deFusion (DEF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 deFusion Historical Price

-According to the latest data gathered on deFusion live price page, the current price of deFusion is 0.00135953USD.
-The circulating supply of deFusion(DEF) is 93.77M DEF , giving it a market capitalization of $128.26K.
+According to the latest data gathered on deFusion live price page, the current price of deFusion is 0.00127294USD.
+The circulating supply of deFusion(DEF) is 93.77M DEF , giving it a market capitalization of $120.09K.

 The deFusion Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DEF based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.